Local Pedestrian, Cycling and Traffic Calming

 - cycling representative appointed by the Lord Mayor.

-Note: Representatives of the NSW Police Service and representatives of state MPs can only vote on issues within their command or electorate respectively.
+Note: Representatives of the NSW Police Force and representatives of state MPs can only vote on issues within their command or electorate respectively.